 Guardians vs. Mariners Highlights

-José Ramírez and the Guardians take on Julio Rodríguez and the Mariners on April 2, 2024
+José Ramírez and the Guardians take on J.P.
+Crawford and the Mariners on April 3rd, 2024

-José Ramírez and the Guardians take on Julio Rodríguez and the Mariners on April 2, 2024
+José Ramírez and the Guardians take on J.P.
+Crawford and the Mariners on April 3rd, 2024

+For the second straight season, the Mets open 2024 with the highest team payroll.
+Complete list of the 30 teams.

 Shortstop Bobby Witt Jr. also tied a Royals franchise record on Monday night.